Singular Port-Hamiltonian Systems Beyond Passivity: Managing the Singularity

-The constant term $\frac{1}{2M^2}$ has been introduced to achieve continuity of the storage function when crossing the boundary of $\mathcal{M}$.
-This constant does not, of course, affect the dynamics.
-We summarize the result in the following theorem. \begin{theorem} Consider the saturated system~\eqref{eq:sys_sat}.
-Trajectories all in $\mathcal{S}^c$ satisfy the dissipation inequality
+The constant term $\frac{1}{2M^2}$ has been introduced to achieve continuity of the storage function across the boundary~$\partial \mathcal{M}$ of $\mathcal{M}$.
+This constant, of course, does not affect the dynamics.
+The gradient~$\nabla H_\text{sat}(x)$ is continuous, also across the boundary~$\partial \mathcal{M}$.
+We summarize the result in the following theorem. \begin{theorem} Consider the regularized system~\eqref{eq:sys_sat}.
+Trajectories~$x(t) \not \in \mathcal{S}$ satisfy the differential dissipation inequality